blueridgeboost/blueridgeboost.github.io/src/content/english/instructors/_index.md

   photo:  "/images/instructors/dorina.JPG"
   bio: "Dorina is a seventh-grader at St. Anne’s-Belfield School.
 She is passionate about robotics and mathematics.
 </p><p>
-Dorina is a member of the Next Level FLL Challenge Team, which won the Virginia Championship and represented the school at the 2025 FIRST Championship.
-Dorina leads the FIRST Tech Challenge Team, which earned a 2025 Control Award for programming and robot design, and co-leads the Aerial Drones Boballions Team, which qualified for the Northeast Regional Championship.
+Dorina is a member of the _Next Level_ FLL Challenge Team, which won the Virginia Championship and will compete at the 2025 FIRST Championship.
+Dorina leads the Blue Ridge Robotics FIRST Tech Challenge Team, which earned a 2025 Control Award for programming and robot design, and co-leads the Aerial Drones _Boballions_ Team, which qualified for the Northeast Regional Championship.
 At the 2024 _Girls Excelling in Math_ (GEM) competition, Dorina earned first place in the individual competitions, first overall in team rankings, and third place in team engineering.
 "